What is Castling?

 How do I prepare for Castling?

-You need to have empty space between your Rook and King.
+You need to have completely empty space between your Rook and King.
 It will take several moves to clear the space for Castling.

 Are there special rules for Castling?